myplaceonline/posixcube/README.md

       posixcube.sh is used to execute CUBEs and/or COMMANDs on one or more HOSTs.

       A CUBE is a shell script or directory containing shell scripts.
-The CUBE is rsync'ed to each HOST.
+The CUBE is transferred to each HOST.
 If CUBE is a shell script, it's executed.
 If CUBE is a directory, a shell script of the same name in that directory is executed.
 In both cases, the directory is changed to the directory containing the script before execution so that you may reference files